yohangglobal/research-vault/README.md

 # Research Vault
->A personal collection of my research from Obsidian.
+>A personal collection of my research using Obsidian Vaults.

 This database covers my notes over the past year, primarily within crypto research, readings, and personal writings.

 Feel free to fork, add your own content, and use this as a framework for keeping up with the crypto industry.

+## Setup
+To properly display this vault, download [Obsidian](https://obsidian.md/download) and create your own vault.
+From this repository, you can integrate each area you are interested in and build your database from scratch.

+Visit [Setup](https://github.com/yohangglobal/research-vault/tree/main/0.%20Setup) where I have detailed these steps to get you started.

 ## Table of Contents
 0. [Setup](https://github.com/yohangglobal/research-vault/tree/main/0.%20Setup): creating your own Obsidian<>Github connection.